elementary/website/docs/human-interface-guidelines.md

 * Only use **one space** after a period.
     * i.e. “This is a sentence.
 This is another sentence.”
+* Use a proper ellipsis character (…) rather than three dots.
     * Use `\u0133` in your code.
     * See [Using Ellipses](#using-ellipses) for usage details.
 * For quotes, use proper **left and right double quotation characters** (“ and ”).